Categories

 eIDV (electronic identity verification) uses publically available data and private databases to verify documents for verifying a person’s claim to whom they say they are. eID verification utilizes personal information like name, DOB, Social Security Number, and address among other types of data.
 The result of an eID verification could result in the person claiming who they are, a partial match of identity, or a fake or stolen identity.

-eID verification is used by banks, brokerage firms, credit card companies, lending, money transfer, and mortgages companies to minimize the risk of financial fraud, comply with KYC, AML, and CFT regulations.
+eID verification is used by banks, brokerage firms, credit card companies, lending, money transfer, and mortgage companies to minimize the risk of financial fraud, and comply with KYC, AML, and CFT regulations.
 Other sectors that use electronic document verification are:

 • Insurance companies